benlesh/react-simple-vlist/README.md

 ## a11y

 Because the aim of this component is to handle only what is necessary to virtualize a list vertically in terms of DOM-manipulation, this component does _nothing_ on its own to setup ARIA attributes or roles.
-However, it does expose to properties that allow custom properties to be set on the scrollable container and the individual item containers (for visible items).
+However, it does expose two properties that allow custom properties to be set on the scrollable container and the individual item containers (for visible items).
 Those properties are `containerProps` and `itemProps`, respectively.

 For example, dealing with a virtualized list of articles you may do the following: